-In September 2020, BeiGene HK entered into a share purchase agreement ("JV Share Purchase Agreement") with GET to acquire GET's 5% equity interest in BeiGene Biologics for a total purchase price of \$28,723 (RMB195,262).
+In September 2020, BeiGene HK entered into a share purchase agreement (JV Share Purchase Agreement) with GET to acquire GET's 5% equity interest in BeiGene Biologics for a total purchase price of \$28,723 (RMB195,262).
 The transaction was finalized in November 2020 upon completion of the business registration filing.
 The share purchase was recorded as an equity transaction.
 The carrying amount of the noncontrolling interest balance of \$9,116 was adjusted to nil to reflect the increase in BeiGene HK's ownership interest to 100%, and the difference in the fair value of the consideration paid and the carrying amount of the noncontrolling interest of \$19,599 was recorded to additional paid in capital.
-In connection with the JV Share Purchase Agreement, BeiGene Biologics repaid the outstanding principal of the Shareholder Loan of \$132,061 (RMB900,000) and accrued interest of \$36,558 (RMB249,140) (see Note 14).
+In connection with the JV Share Purchase Agreement, BeiGene Biologics repaid the outstanding principal of the Shareholder Loan of \$132,061 (RMB900,000) and accrued interest of \$36,558 (RMB249,140).

-In connection with the JV share purchase, the Company entered into a loan agreement with China Minsheng Bank for a total loan facility of up to \$200,000 ("Senior Loan"), of which \$120,000 was used to fund the JV share repurchase and repayment of the shareholder loan and \$80,000 could be used for general working capital purposes.
+In connection with the JV share purchase, the Company entered into a loan agreement with China Minsheng Bank for a total loan facility of up to \$200,000 (Senior Loan), of which \$120,000 was used to fund the JV share repurchase and repayment of the shareholder loan and \$80,000 could be used for general working capital purposes.
 The Company may extend the original maturity date for up to two additional twelve month periods.
 In October 2020, the Company drew down \$80,000 of the working capital facility and \$118,320 of the acquisition facility to be used for the JV share repurchase.
-In addition, the Company entered into a loan agreement with Zhuhai Hillhouse Zhaohui Equity Investment Partnership ("Zhuhai Hillhouse") for a total loan facility of \$73,640 (RMB500,000) ("Related Party Loan"), of which \$14,728 (RMB100,000) could be used for general corporate purposes and \$58,912 (RMB400,000) can only be applied towards the repayment of the Senior Loan facility, including principal, interest and fees.
-The Company has drawn down \$14,728 (RMB100,000) of the Related Party Loan as of December 31, 2020.
-See Note 14 for further discussion of the loans.
+On October 9, 2021, the Company repaid \$198,320 and drew down \$200,000 from the Senior Loan.
+In addition, the Company entered into a loan agreement with Zhuhai Hillhouse Zhaohui Equity Investment Partnership (Zhuhai Hillhouse) for a total loan facility of \$73,640 (RMB500,000) (Related Party Loan), of which \$14,728 (RMB100,000) can be used for general corporate purposes and \$58,912 (RMB400,000) can only be applied towards the repayment of the Senior Loan facility, including principal, interest and fees.
+The Company has drawn down \$15,693 (RMB100,000) of the Related Party Loan as of December 31, 2021.
+See Note 13 for further discussion of the loans.